asharimh97/100-days-of-code/log.md

 When it comes to simple config, webpack is quite easy but who knows when the needs is become more complicated the config will likely become more complicated tho.

 1. [The Odin Project - Restaurant](https://github.com/asharimh97/100-days-of-code/tree/master/The%20Odin%20Project/3-javascript/restaurant)

+### Day 76: September 12 2020, Saturday

+**Today's Progress**: Learned SOLID Principle in Javascript

+**Thoughts**
+I don't know but the more I read article about SOLID principle I still couldn't get a grasp of it.
+Hhhh, so frustrating.